-Bronchial thermoplasty is clinically proven and, therefore, may be medically necessary for severe asthma when all of the following criteria are met (Global Initiative for Asthma, 2023; Tan, 2019):
+Bronchial thermoplasty is clinically proven and, therefore, may be medically necessary for severe asthma when all of the following criteria are met (Global Initiative for Asthma, 2024; Tan, 2019):

-- The member has a confirmed diagnosis of severe asthma. - Severe asthma persists despite adherence to appropriate pharmacologic and non-pharmacologic interventions, including high-dose inhaled corticosteroids and long-acting beta agonists, and having failed treatment with, or has contraindications to, biologics. - Member does not have a comorbidity that could affect asthma control, including either: - Gastroesophageal reflux disease, postnasal drip, or obstructive sleep that is not well-controlled or adequately treated. - o Smoking. - Vocal cord dysfunction. - o Other comorbidities that are not well-controlled. - Medication adherence continues and proper inhaler technique are used and reinforced. - Member is able to undergo bronchoscopy safely. - Contraindications to bronchial thermoplasty are ruled out, including: - o Implantable electronic device. - o Member is under 18 years of age. - o Member was previously treated with bronchial thermoplasty. - Members with a forced expiratory volume in one second < 65% of predicted should be selected with caution.
+- The member has a confirmed diagnosis of severe asthma. - Severe asthma persists despite adherence to appropriate pharmacologic and non-pharmacologic interventions, including high-dose inhaled corticosteroids and long-acting beta agonists, and having failed treatment with, or has contraindications to, biologics.

+Member does not have a comorbidity that could affect asthma control, including either:

+- Gastroesophageal reflux disease, postnasal drip, or obstructive sleep that is not well-controlled or adequately treated. - Smoking. - Vocal cord dysfunction. - Chronic sinus disease or frequent chest infections. - Other comorbidities that are not well-controlled. - Medication adherence continues and proper inhaler technique are used and reinforced. - Member is able to undergo bronchoscopy safely.

+Contraindications to bronchial thermoplasty are ruled out, including:

+- Implantable electronic device. - Member is under 18 years of age. - Member was previously treated with bronchial thermoplasty. - Members with a forced expiratory volume in one second < 60% of predicted should be selected with caution.